YashSwami2735/sql-data-warehouse-project/README.md

 Welcome to the Data Warehouse and Analytics Project repository 🚀 This project demonstrates an end-to-end data warehousing and analytics solution, from building a structured data warehouse to generating actionable business insights.

-It is designed as a portfolio-ready project, showcasing industry best practices in data engineering, BI, and analytics.
+Designed as a portfolio-ready project, it showcases industry best practices in data engineering, BI, and analytics.

 🎯 Project Objectives
 1️⃣ Data Engineering (Data Warehouse)